The role of the Doctor in Doctor Who has to date been played by 13 actors.

 He was also more of a central heroic figure than either of his two predecessors.
 Hartnell in many of his stories actually played a more passive role to his companions whilst the Second Doctor though the hero was often only able to beat his enemies through manipulation.

-He definitely was the first to bring a real physical edge to the character.
+Pertwee was definitely the first actor to bring a real physical edge to the character.
 As Steven Moffat himself would later say all of the Doctors after Pertwee have to have a somewhat physical edge to them too.
 Even Sylvester McCoy’s Doctor is shown to be able to knock a man down with just his finger.

 The Fourth Doctor Tom Baker